Resources

 UITextView

-displays an area of multi-line text.
+A UITextView displays an area of multi-line text.
 This element can be used to

 present large bodies of editable, attributed text.